 Does thickness matter with nameplates?
 It will, as it directly affects the outcome of your nameplate projects.
 Aluminum is one example of a metal commonly used in nameplate manufacturing.
 One of the benefits of this material is its expansive thickness range — from 0.002 inches to 0.063 inches.
 Your applications and project requirements should guide you when choosing from thicknesses such as:

 - .008: While still relatively thin, this aluminum thickness level won’t bend as easily as a .002 measurement.
 It provides enough rigidity for less demanding nameplate uses.
+You can find this type of material thickness call out for blueprints in: control panel or airplane labels.

 - .012: This thickness level gives you a cost-effective manufacturing solution that resists bending.
 Use it for nameplates on doors, desks and other locations where bending could be an issue.
 Because this degree of thickness produces a lightweight aluminum product, you can affix it to the desired surface with adhesives.